-In response to the Miami Herald
+In response to the Miami Herald article "

 Changes in the environment, population, and industry have created water scarcity in some areas.
 Terry L. Anderson the President of The Property and Environment Research Center and Gretchen W. McClain the CEO of Xylem discuss how society can meet these water challenges.